 According to Dutch law, parents automatically have joint parental authority when their child is born during their marriage or registered partnership.
 Is the child born before the marriage or registered partnership?
 Then the parents have joint parental authority (gezamenlijk gezag) if the child has been recognized by the other parent and the parents marry or become registered partner afterwards.
 Even after a divorce, the parents continue to exercise their joint parental authority, unless the judge decides otherwise.

-When a child is born and the parents are not married or registered partner, only the mother automatically has the parental authority.
-This is called sole parental authority (eenhoofdig gezag).
-If the other parent also wants the parental authority, he or she needs to recognize the child and apply for joint parental authority at the district court.
-The application can be done digitally or in writing.
-The mother needs to give permission for the application.
-If she does not give her permission, the other parent can start a legal procedure for joint parental authority at the district court.
-A lawyer (attorney-at-law) is needed for this procedure.
+When a child is born and the parents are not married or in a registered partnership, only the biological mother automatically has sole parental authority (eenhoofdig gezag).
+With children born or recognised before 1 January 2023, if the other parent also wants parental authority, he or she must apply to the court after recognising the child.
+This can be done together with the mother digitally through the parental authority register (gezagsregister), or in writing to the court.
+If the mother does not consent, the other parent can apply to the court for joint parental authority.
+For this procedure, an attoney at law (advocaat) is required.

 Is the child born abroad or has the child lived abroad?
 This can have consequences for the parental authority.
 Every country has their own rules.
 Please contact us for more information or advice regarding your situation.